 We support the need for authors to share early versions of their work before peer-review publication.

 A preprint is your article before you have submitted it to a journal for peer review.
 Preprint servers are online repositories that enable you to post this early version of your research paper online.

-If you upload your AOM to a non-commercial preprint server, you can subsequently submit the manuscript to PUINOVAKESMAS Journal.
-We do not consider posting on a preprint server to be a duplicate publication and this will not jeopardize consideration for publication.
+If you upload your AOM to a non-commercial preprint server, you can subsequently submit the manuscript to The Jurnal Kesehatan Ibu dan Anak (Journal of Maternal and Child Health).
+We do not consider posting on a preprint server to be duplicate publication and this will not jeopardize consideration for publication.